 Research has proven that multitasking doesn’t work.
 In fact, you lose up to 40% of your productivity by multitasking.
 Again, instead of trying to juggle fifteen things at once, focus on thing at a time.

 Different tasks involve different types of thinking.
 That’s why you should batch similar tasks together.
-Let’s say that you are in charge of a content marketing campaign and have to complete three articles, an instructional video, and an infographic.
+Let’s say that you are in charge of a content marketing campaign.
+You have to complete three articles, an instructional video, and an infographic.
 It may make more sense to knock-off the articles first before moving onto the video or graph.
 Personally, if I am submitting multiple articles, I will write them first in a Google Doc and then submit each one onto WordPress at the same time.
 Instead of breaking my flow of writing, I complete the articles and then do all the editing, formatting, and inserting images in WordPress.

+Small distractions can take you away from using your time more effectively.
 You may think it’s rude or unprofessional to ignore an incoming phone call, text, Facebook notification, or instant message.
 But those are frequent distractions that can eat up valuable time.
 Unless it’s an emergency, you should block these distractions as much as possible when working.

 Schedule Recurring Appointments and Tasks

 With so many tools readily at our disposable, you can easily schedule recurring appointments and tasks.
 Say you have a monthly phone call with team members or clients.
 You’ll be reminded if you place that appointment in your Google Calendar.
 No matter, at least you know that you have that regular appointment scheduled.